yonetaniryo/corrsearch/README.md

 # CorrSearch Software

 ## Description (May 26 2015)
 This software implements a target-search for first-person point-of-view videos.
-Please visit [our project page](http://yonetaniryo.github.io/corrsearch/) for more detail.
+Visit [our project page](http://yonetaniryo.github.io/corrsearch/) for more detail.

 ## References